-i.
+j.
 Interest Rate Risk

-The reinsurance debtors have a duration of 1-3 years and are as such exposed to limited interest rate risk.
-Changes in interest yields, with all other variables constant, would result in changes in the capital value of debt securities.
+The reinsurance debtors have a duration of 1-3 years and are as such exposed to interest rate risk.
+Changes in interest yields, with all other variables constant, would result in changes in their value.
 This would affect reported profits and members' balances as indicated in the stress test below.
 This is applied to the position as at 31 December 2016 and takes into account the full effect of mark to market movements, but without recognising running yield benefit.